jjacobstech/MyklanApi/README.md

 - - **_Fields_**

-- - - > code( user 2FA code received by email)
+- - - > code : `user 2FA code received by email`
-- - - > user(this is the id of the user gotten after from the login route)
+- - - > user : `this is the id of the user gotten after from the login route`

 ### 2FA Resend